sharplispers/cl-string-match/doc/md/sm-manual.md

 ## 3 Multiple pattern search

-Looking for multiple patterns in a string
+Multiple pattern search algorithms look for for multiple patterns in a string at once.

 ### 3.1 Aho-Corasick algorithm